Nurse charged with a crime: what happens to your license

 What’s the difference between a consent order and a hearing decision?
 A consent order is a negotiated settlement between you and the BON, typically negotiated before a formal hearing.
 It specifies conditions on your license (monitoring, supervision, restricted practice) in exchange for the BON not pursuing revocation or suspension.
 A hearing decision is issued after a formal administrative hearing if you and the BON cannot reach agreement.
 Consent orders are generally preferable because they give you input into the terms and avoid the uncertainty of a hearing.

 If my license is suspended in one state, does that affect my license in other states?
-Yes — under the Nurse Licensure Compact, a disciplinary action by your home state affects all privilege states.
-For nurses with single-state licenses, each state’s BON has the authority to act independently, but Nursys makes disciplinary actions visible to all states and employers.
-A suspension in one state almost always prompts a review — and sometimes reciprocal action — in others.
+Yes – under the Nurse Licensure Compact, a disciplinary action by your home state affects your multistate privilege in every other compact state.
+For nurses with single-state licenses, each state’s BON has the authority to act independently, but Nursys makes publicly available disciplinary actions visible to participating boards and to employers who check.
+A suspension in one state almost always prompts a review – and sometimes reciprocal action – in others.

 Can I work as a nurse while the BON investigation is open?
 If the BON has not yet issued any order restricting your license, your license is technically active and you can work.
 However, if your employer learns of the criminal charge and initiates their own internal process, that is a separate employment matter.
 Some facilities require employees to report criminal charges to their employer within a set timeframe as well – check your employment contract.